robinlegault/SSFCTP/README.md

 `util.h` : header file associated with `util.c`.
 Defines the custom data structures that are used in the rest of the code

 `instances` : folder containing the instances used for the experiments of Section 7.2

+`results` : folder containing the detailed results of the experiments presented in Section 7.2